Who Makes What? Plasma TVs

 Samsung

-Large Korean manufacturer makes its own glass and internal components
+The large Korean manufacturer makes its own glass and internal components and also OEMs a good amount.
+Samsung Plasma TV

 LG

-Another large Korean manufacturer making its own glass and internal components.
+Another large Korean manufacturer making its own glass and internal components and OEMs to other manufacturers as well.
+LG Plasma TV

-Pictured Above: Internal Digital Video Processor Board for the new line of Fujitsu Plasma Monitors
+Pictured Above: Internal Digital Video Processor Board for Fujitsu Plasma Monitors

 THE SECONDARY MANUFACTURERS